Skip to main content

 • More than 25 years of service: 5 months’ notice.

-Employees must provide at least 1 month’s notice, regardless of their service duration.
-This period can be extended up to 6 months if agreed upon contractually.
-For workers governed by the Industrial Code of 1859 (Gewerbeordnung 1859 or GewO 1859), a 14-day notice period is required from both the employer and employee.
+Employees must generally provide at least 1 month’s notice, regardless of their service duration.
+This period can be extended up to 6 months if agreed contractually, provided the employee’s notice period is not longer than the employer’s.
+Different rules may still apply in some sectors through collective agreements or special laws.

 Severance Payments